dward2/BME547/Assignments/UnitTestingCIAssignment.md

   * If the string contains two or more adjacent spaces anywhere between letters, it is NOT an acceptable sequence.
 Single spaces between letters can be ignored.
-  * It can have any number of leading or trailing spaces, which should be ignored.
+  * The string can have any number of leading or trailing spaces, which should be ignored.
   * If any two or more adjacent letters consists of letters other than U, C, A, G, or O, it is not a valid sequence.
+    * _NOTE: A single space is not considered a letter.
+So, "AUG BUAA" should be considered as "AUGUAA" because single spaces can be ignored and, as stated below, a single bad letter (in this case "B") can be ignored._
+    * _Note:  If a single space is removed, and this causes two letters to be adjacent that are not U, C, A, G, or O, the string is not a valid sequence._
   * Any single letter that is not a U, C, A, G, or O can be ignored.
+    * Example:  "AUGBUAA" should be considered as "AUGUAA".
   * The number of remaining letters (those that are not ignored) must be a multiple of three.
 If it is not a multiple of 3, it is not a valid sequence.
   * Starting from the beginning of the remaining letters, each group of